sameeri/curriculum-vitae/README.md

 ### Core Thought Processes

-**CROWS** : A self made acronymn for the following day to day activities in software design, architecture, and development
+**CROWS** : A self created acronymn for the following day to day activities in software design, architecture, and development

 * `Create`
 * `Read`